Bituing Walang Ningning (film): Legacy

 The line, "You are nothing but a second-rate, trying hard copycat!" spoken by Cherie Gil's character Lavinia Arguelles to Sharon Cuneta's Dorina Pineda, is considered iconic by Filipino culture critics.
 It was used in both the television and stage adaptations, and has remained closely associated with Gil.
 The film and the line established Gil as the Filipino film industry's "La Primera Contravida".

+The lines "Balutin mo ako ng hiwaga ng iyong pagmamahal" (Wrap me in the magic of your love) in the film's theme song "Bituing Walang Ningning" also became famous in Filipino popular culture as a reference to the practice of act of taking home food from buffets and special occasions.
+This also led to the creation of the Tagalog verb Mag-Sharon (To Sharon) in reference to the practice.

 Adaptations

-In 2006, the story was adapted as a daytime television drama of the same name by ABS-CBN starring Sarah Geronimo, Ryan Agoncillo, and Angelika de la Cruz.
+In 2006, the story was adapted as a primetime television drama of the same name by ABS-CBN starring Sarah Geronimo, Ryan Agoncillo, and Angelika de la Cruz.
 During its run, it was the highest-rated television drama of ABS-CBN.
 The final scene of the television drama was filmed as a special concert showdown in front of a live audience at Araneta Coliseum.

 In 2015, an award-winning stage adaptation entitled "Bituing Walang Ningning: The Musical", written and directed by Freddie Santos, premiered at the Newport Performing Arts Theater at Resorts World Manila.
 The original cast starred Cris Villonco, Mark Bautista, and Monica Cuenco.
 The production featured 11 songs by Willy Cruz, including the film's original song "Bituing Walang Ningning".
 It received seven awards, including the award for Best Musical Production, at the 28th Aliw Awards.